alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 employee is a federal or provincial/territorial civil servant), there is legislation in place at both the federal and provincial/territorial levels that governs many aspects of processing employees' pay, their taxable benefits and observing their rights as employees.

+It is important to note that for the scope of this course, the payroll includes the function of paying employees for work performed for employers.
+Self-employed workers or contractors, who submit invoices for the work they perform and receive payment through accounts payable and not payroll, are not employees.
+This chapter illustrates how to determine if an employeeemployer relationship exists.
+Once an employee-employer relationship has been established, the correct method of payment for services can be determined.

+Both the federal and the Québec governments provide factors that can be used to determine whether an employee-employer relationship exists.
+It is crucial to know how to determine the type of relationship that exists between the worker and the organization and to ensure that any payments made comply with legislation.